Cross Domain Early Crop Mapping using CropSTGAN: Methodology

 \subsection{Pre-processor}

-The pre-processor aims at providing complete time-series remote sensing data by filling gaps between MSI images due to cloud cover, atmospheric interference, or sensor limitations.
+The pre-processor aims at providing complete time-series MSI data by filling gaps between MSI images due to cloud cover, atmospheric interference, or sensor limitations.
 The processing pipeline is outlined in Figure \ref{fig:pre-processor}.

-Initially, the pre-processor retrieves MSI images encompassing the entire specified study area.
-These images, sourced from the Sentinel-2 Dataset, are captured at regular intervals of 10 days as an image group.
-Ultimately, nine image groups are assembled, starting from the crop planting date.

-Concurrently, to exclude non-agricultural lands in the MSI images, the pre-processor extracts the cropland mask during the crop growing season from the Dynamic World dataset and reprojects it into a consistent 30-meter resolution to ensure uniformity.
-After filtering the non-agricultural lands out using the cropland mask, the MSI images in nine image groups are specific to the agricultural lands.

-Within each image group, the pre-processor employs Sentinel Hub's cloud detector \cite{skakun2022cloud} to apply cloud masks on the Sentinel-2 MSI images.
-This process amalgamates the images, preserving the mean values of the cloud-free MSI images.
-Consequently, a composite remote sensing image at a clear, 30-meter resolution is generated.

-Through the pre-processor, a set of nine high-quality time-series remote sensing images is generated.
-These images are characterized by their absence of clouds and gaps, and they consist of six bands, all with a spatial resolution of 30 meters.
-These images provide a comprehensive and continuous record of the vegetation dynamics over time, enabling an in-depth analysis of temporal patterns and changes in vegetation growth.